 The distinction between migrating for love and for family reasons was not necessarily obvious (or relevant) in cases where migrants had moved countries to join their partners with their children, or perhaps with a view to having children.
 Focus group discussions and interviews provided only a handful of cases in which migrants had moved between countries for specifically family-related reasons.
-One focus group participant from Moldova explained that she had migated onwards from Italy to the UK in order to join her son and help look after her grandchildren.
+One focus group participant from Moldova explained that she had migrated onwards from Italy to the UK in order to join her son and help look after her grandchildren.
 Another Italian focus group participant explained that her decision to move to the UK was partly a joint decision with her ex-husband to raise their children together when he moved for work.
 A few younger research participants explained that their migration decisions had been at least partly motivated by a desire to join parents and siblings in other EU countries or to move with them, or in one case to help look after a sick family member.
+As noted previously, a couple of low-skilled Romanian migrants in Italy and Spain mentioned that having family, whether immediate or extended, in the country of destination was their main factor in their choice of destination, although their main driver for migration was work and wage differentials.
 An older EU national explained that his continual and circular mobility in recent years was driven by the need to balance his career with his role as care-giver to his sick mother.
 As mentioned previously, a couple of migrants from third country origins also explained their decision to migrate onwards to the UK from other EU countries as partly motivated by a desire to give their children the opportunity to learn or improve their English.

-Two EU national interviewees explained that they had returned to the EU from third countries at the point that they or their partner was expecting a child.
-One of these interviewees also explained that her onwards migration within the EU was motivated by the need to achieve stablity as a family unit: she returned to the Netherlands from Latin America with her third country-national husband as a result of her pregnancy and their shared decision that having the baby in the EU would be better in terms of security and the child's opportunities.
+Two EU national interviewees explained that they had returned to the EU from third countries at the point that they or their partner were expecting a child.
+One of these interviewees also explained that her onwards migration within the EU was motivated by the need to achieve stability as a family unit: she returned to the Netherlands from Latin America with her third country-national husband as a result of her pregnancy and their shared decision that having the baby in the EU would be better in terms of security and the child's opportunities.
 They then migrated from the Netherlands to Germany because they were advised that it would be easier to obtain permanent residency for her husband there (the requirements of the Dutch immigration regime would have been difficult for the couple to fulfil while they were expecting).